Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Detector modelling

 \subsection{Photon transport: scattering and attenuation}

-Since the bar is coated with a reflective layer, we assume perfect specular reflection for photon propagation.
+Since the bar is wrapped with a reflective layer, we assume perfect specular reflection for photon propagation.
 This simplifies the simulation, as reflections only increase the effective photon path length in the scintillator:

 where $ d_S $ is the straight-line distance from the energy deposition point to the sensor.
+This assumption is justified because the reflective wrapping preserves the photon incidence angle upon reflection on the bar surfaces facing the readout sensors, so that reflections do not modify the photon’s angle of incidence when it reaches the readout surface.
+As a result, reflections do not alter the probability for photons to exit the bar at the ends and be detected by the photo-sensors.
+This is even more justified since, in the simulation, we do not consider the exact exit point of the photon at the readout end.

 For photons reaching the sensor, we assign an arrival time:

-where $ c $ is the speed of light, $ \eta $ is the refractive index, and $ t_0 $ is the time of energy deposition.
+where $ c $ is the speed of light, $ \eta $ is the refractive index, $ t_0 $ is the time of energy deposition and $t_{\text{scint}}$ is the scintillator response time distributed as given in Eq.~\ref{Eq:DeExcitation}.

 During photon transport, three distinct scattering processes are considered, each characterised by a specific attenuation length and angular dispersion of the scattered photons.
-Scintillation photons are assumed to have wavelength distribution centred around 420~nm, wavelength-dependent variations in these parameters are neglected, and a single, wavelength-independent response is adopted for all photons. \begin{itemize}
+Scintillation photons are assumed to have wavelength distribution centred around the nominal SiPM absorption frequency, wavelength-dependent variations in these parameters are neglected, and a single, wavelength-independent response is adopted for all photons. \begin{itemize}

 \item {\bf Rayleigh Scattering} is characterised by an interaction length $\lambda_{\text{Rayl}}$, which defines the mean free path of photons before undergoing a scattering event.
 Rayleigh scattering occurs off particles much smaller than the wavelength of light ($\lambda$), typically $< \lambda/10$.
 The angular distribution of the scattered photon relative to its incident propagation direction is described by the scattering angle $\theta_{\text{Rayl}}$.
 The probability density for $\theta_{\text{Rayl}}$ follows the Rayleigh differential cross section: